 While the lentils simmer, place dried chile in a spice or coffee grinder; process to grind (or use a mortar and pestle).
 Heat ghee in a heavy skillet over medium heat.
 Add ground chile, cumin, turmeric, coriander and fennel.
 Cook 1 minute or until fragrant.
 Add onion, carrot and garlic.
-Sprinkle with sugar.
 Reduce heat to medium-low; cook 10 minutes, or until very tender.
 Season with salt to taste.
 Stir onion mixture, peas and lime juice into cooked lentils.
 Adjust seasoning.
 Serve lentils with lime wedges.

 Prep time: 15 minutes